 I made Kachumber Salad using the ingredients Sasmita gave me, viz Radish and Lemon.
 The salad is a basic and simple one, but the taste is really good, specially as the days are becoming hotter, and anything which does not require cooking, gets my vote!

-While making the Kachumber Salad, I had the advantage of fresh, zero pesticide vegetables supplied by First Agro Farms through their Sakura Fresh division: crisp sharp tasting radish, ripe red tomatoes, cucumbers bursting with cooling juices, hot green chillies and the lovely yellow carrots.
+While making the Kachumber Salad, I had the advantage of fresh, zero pesticide vegetables supplied by First Agro Farms : crisp sharp tasting radish, ripe red tomatoes, cucumbers bursting with cooling juices, hot green chilies and the lovely yellow carrots.

 Here are some more recipes on the blog, to beat the heat this summer: